yorrickslr/Kinect-Skeleton-Server/README.md

  - ZMQ4 library files `libzmq.lib` `libzmq.dll`
  - Kinect SDK 2.0 `kinect20.dll` `Kinect.h`

+You may have to change the include- and link-directories in `CMakeLists.txt`

 Run `cmake -G "Visual Studio 14 2015 Win64"` to create the Visual Studio project.

 Run `msbuild -p:Configuration=Release` to build the program or open the solution file.